sciencegenome/sciencegenome/README.md

 **Brief Introduction:**

-- I have a background in bioinformatics and plant biology and extensive experience in code development using several programming languages (prior to 2021 - C++, Bash, AWK, R - after 2021: Python, Ruby, Julia, Javascript, GO), data analysis and data science, machine and deep learning and web and application development.
-During my time conducting research, I developed the skills I would need as a future scientist, including designing biological hypotheses, analyzing deep sequencing data, and interpreting its biological significance in the context of planned experiments.
+- I have a background in bioinformatics and plant biology and extensive experience in code development using programming languages **(prior to 2021 - C++, Bash, AWK, R - after 2021: Python, Ruby, Julia, Javascript, GO)**, data analysis and data science, machine and deep learning and web and application development.
+During my time conducting research, I developed the skills I would need as a future scientist/academician/researcher, including designing biological hypotheses, analyzing deep sequencing data, and interpreting its biological significance in the context of planned experiments.
 I consider myself to be someone with a high level of perseverance who is driven and eager to learn and apply everything.

-- As I worked on these plant, bacterial and fungal species, I created new computational/bioinformatics analyses that helped identify the genes involved in abiotic and biotic interactions as well as unique genetic pathways that could help these species genetic breeding.
-In addition to developing bioinformatics to clarify functional genomics.
-I work from the bioinformatics to machine and deep learning, web and the application development with added skills of deployment using the devops makes me a versatile and an approachable candidate.
-This continuous increase in my abilities and my constant efforts to put results are a proof of itself that I am a person, who is result and goal oriented.
+- As I worked on these plant, bacterial and fungal species, I created new computational/bioinformatics analyses that helped identify the genes involved in abiotic and biotic interactions as well as unique genetic pathways.
+In addition, I work from bioinformatics to machine and deep learning, web and the application development and devops makes me a versatile and an approachable candidate.
+I am result oriented, directive and featured person, who endures developing the capabilities and continous development.

 **Academic/Research:**
 - **2024 onwards:** I worked at Universitat Potsdam, Germany, where I am currently based and working on my code and approach development, submitting applications for position and self-learnt Julia, GO and Javascript, adding Java (if needed) and approaches for machine and deep learning.
 During this time, I benchmarked PacBioHifi genome analysis and also coded several approaches, packages, gems in Python, Ruby, Julia, GO.